ducktec/sen6x-rs/README.md

 cargo xtask test-features
 ```

-This library was tested so far (using the example) on a Raspberry Pi Pico 2W and an engineering sample of the SEN-66 module directly connected to the Pico.
+This library was tested so far (using the examples) on a Raspberry Pi Pico 2W and an directly connected engineering sample of the SEN-66 module.

 ## Examples
 Basic example reading for sensor values are available in the [`examples-rp2350`](https://github.com/ducktec/sen6x-rs/tree/main/examples-rp2350) directory of the source code repository.
 Follow the instructions in the README.md in that directory to run the examples on a Raspberry Pi Pico 2/2W.